 Of course, to use GDP as an indicator of overall economic performance, we must convert nominal GDP to real GDP, since nominal values can rise or fall simply as a result of changes in the price level.
-For example, the movie Titanic, released in 1997, brought in \$601 million-the highest amount ever in gross box office receipts, while Gone with the Wind, released in 1939, earned only \$199 million and ranks 49th in terms of nominal receipts.
-But does that mean that Titanic actually did better than Gone with the Wind?
-After all, the average price of a movie ticket in 1939 was 25 cents.
-At the time of Titanic, the average ticket price was about \$5.
+For example, the movie Avatar, released in 2009, brought in \$761 million-the highest amount to date in gross box office receipts, while Gone with the Wind, released in 1939, earned only \$199 million and ranks 117th in terms of nominal receipts.
+But does that mean that Avatar actually did better than Gone with the Wind?
+After all, the average price of a movie ticket in 1939 was about 25 cents.
+At the time of Avatar, the average ticket price was about \$7.50.
 A better way to compare these two movies in terms of popularity is to control for the price of movie tickets-the same strategy that economists use with real GDP in order to determine whether output is rising or falling.
-Adjusting the nominal box-office receipts using 1998 movie prices to obtain real revenue reveals that in real terms Gone with the Wind continues to be the top real grosser of all time with real box-office receipts of about \$1.3 billion.
+Adjusting the nominal boxoffice receipts using 2012 movie prices to obtain real revenue reveals that in real terms Gone with the Wind continues to be the top real grosser of all time with real box-office receipts of about \$1.6 billion.
+Avatar's real box-office receipts amounted to a mere \$776 million.Based on estimates at "Domestic Grosses Adjusted for Ticket Price Inflation," Box Office Mojo, accessed April 10, 2012, http://boxofficemojo.com/alltime/adjusted.htm.
 As illustrated by this example on revenues from popular movies, we might draw erroneous conclusions about performance if we base them on nominal values instead of on real values.
 In contrast, real GDP, despite the problems with price indexes that were explained in another chapter, provides a reasonable measure of the total output of an economy, and changes in real GDP provide an indication of the direction of movement in total output.